HashNuke/wordpress-deploy/README.md

 ### [Step-3] Add a server to the `hosts` file

-Create a host file with the name of the server and IP address like below.
+Create a `hosts` file with the name of the server and IP address like below.
 I've named my server as `personal`, but you can name it whatever.

 ```play
 [personal]